-Build Your Path in the Most Dynamic Real Estate Market in the U.S.
+Build Your Expertise in the Most Dynamic Real Estate Market in the U.S.

 - Jeffrey Hearne, Director of Miami Law's Tenants’ Rights Clinic was named the 2018 Consumer Protection Lawyer of the Year and among Florida's Legal Elite, a high honor given to only the top 2 percent of government and non-profit attorneys in the state